-What is psoriasis?
+What is Psoriasis?

 In the normal development of skin cells, the typical cycle takes about one month.
 New skin cells grow deep in the dermis layer of the skin and slowly rise to the surface to eventually be shed.
 In people with psoriasis, this production process may occur in just a few days.
 This doesn’t give the skin cells time to slough off, leading to a buildup and the formation of scaly patches.

-Symptoms differ from person to person, depending upon the type of psoriasis.
-Most forms go through cycles of flare-ups and calming down.
-The condition can even go into complete remission.
-Signs and symptoms vary between people, but there are some common symptoms:
+Psoriasis symptoms differ from person to person, depending upon the type of psoriasis.
+Most forms go through cycles of flare-ups and calm periods.
+The condition can even go into complete remission but for many, psoriasis does return.

 People assume from its appearance that psoriasis is contagious, such as other skin rashes like Athlete’s foot or ringworm.
 This is not the case at all.
 You cannot catch psoriasis from contact with someone who has the condition.